All you need to know about joining OVO Energy or Boost

-4.2 We aren’t responsible for any debt or other outstanding charges you may have to pay your previous supplier, unless we have expressly agreed to take on those amounts from your previous supplier (in which case you will be liable to OVO for those amounts).
+4.2 We aren’t responsible for any debt or other outstanding charges you may have to pay your previous supplier, unless we have expressly agreed to take on those amounts from your previous supplier (in which case you will be liable to us for those amounts).

 4.4 We’ll let you know when we expect your switch to happen.
-However, the start date we give you is an estimate only and may be changed for reasons outside our control.
+However, the supply start date we give you is an estimate only and may be changed for reasons outside our control.

-(a) We don’t have all the information we need to complete your switch (including the answers to any questions we’ve asked you),
+(a) We don’t have all the information we need to complete your switch (including the answers to any questions we’ve asked you);

 4.6 You agree to submit opening meter readings when we ask you to do so.

 Switching from a credit meter to a prepayment meter